ClemensX/WorldCreatorToGLTF/README.md

 ### 2 Run Converter

-Your input folder should looks like this:
+Your input folder should look like this:

 ![input folder](images/input.png)

 Put the binary somewhere on your machine and run it like this (Sorry, we only provide the Windows binary):

 ```